sudoaccessdenied/ml_client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

-## Development server
+## Run Development Server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+* Download and install nodejs.
+* Install dependencies using `npm install` Command in ml_client Directory
+* Run `ng serve` in the Command in ml_client Directory and Navigate to `http://localhost:4200/`  in browser.

 ## Code scaffolding